targetarchitecture/ESP32-FPV-Camera-Multi-Client-Websockets-MQTT/README.md

 * Uses ESP32-PICO TTGO T-Journal board
 * Requires no PSRAM
 * Onboard OLED display of performance and statistics
-* Low latency of 28-35 milliseconds to complete the loop() method
+* Low latency of 15-35 milliseconds to complete the loop() method
-* Frame rates of 25 FPS
+* Average frame rates of 25 FPS
 * VGA dimension JPEG suitable for COCO-SSD model
 * Multi-client video feed using WebSockets
 * Publishing of JPEG frames to an MQTT broker